IliyaRezaei/MovieReviewApi/README.md

 There is no Authentication or Authorization with cookie or jwt with Identity even though i know how they work and how to implement and configure them, but i want to make my own simple authentication.

-User will be able to Register and Login, have dashboard to change their properties, view and review movies, view cast and crew of the movie, view Movies that one actor or director have been part of and so on...
+User will be able to Register and Login, have dashboard to change their properties, uploade profile picture, view and review movies, view cast and crew of the movie, view Movies that one actor or director have been part of and so on...

 ## Startup